What Is Counted As A Correct Pressure Prediction?

 Spytomorrow.com offers free (and paid) next morning SPY (S&P 500) opening pressure predictions.
 Although there are many approaches to use this information for trading.
 Our SPY-T methodology is an overnight swing trade.
 We buy options at the U.S. market close and sell soon after the following U.S. market opens.

 Our main measure of a correct prediction is the opening of the SPY compared to the previous day’s close.
-Our second measure is if the market reverses and moves into the predicted territory soon after the open.
-This is common within the first 15-30 minutes of trading.
+Our second measure is if the market reverses and moves into the predicted territory soon after the opening.
+This is common within the first 30 minutes of trading.
 For our use, we limit the time frame to the first 30 minutes after the U.S. Market opening bell.

 The image to the left is an example of an up-pressure prediction starting down with an immediate up in the first minutes of the market opening.

 Although we often see our pressure prediction follow through later in the morning, we feel the prediction model isn’t reliable after the first half-hour of trading.
 In other words, a new reading is required.
 We only offer end-of-day readings after 4PM to the public.
-Members have 1/2 hour pressure reading between 10AM – 3PM EST.
+Members have every 1/2 hour pressure reading between 10AM – 3PM EST.

 It’s common, especially in low volatility markets for the market open to hover around zero until open.
 Sometimes they open a little above or a little below zero, but once the market opens the pressure seems to take over.
 Although our algorithms are based on the ETF SPY, during flat markets, it’s valuable to find higher IV stocks and EFTs.